 Students graduate when Johnson University certifies they have completed all degree requirements and posts the degree on official student transcripts.
 Commencement is not the actual awarding of a degree, but a formal ceremony marking the actual or anticipated completion of that degree.
-Johnson University holds commencement ceremonies three times each year, during May, August, and December in Tennessee and April/May in Florida.
+Johnson University holds commencement ceremonies twice a year, in May and December in Tennessee, and April/May in Florida.
 The following policies govern graduation and commencement.